Confidential assets on Aptos

 During a send, the SDK should prefer encrypting the amounts for the recipient under the highest supported scheme $j$ their account supports.
 (Or, encrypt for the max $j$ supported by the contract; it’s just that the user, depending on what dapp/wallet they are using, may not be able to access that balance.)

-The key question is: should we enforce “progress” by only allowing to send from a scheme $i$ to a scheme $j$ when $j\ge i$?
-This way, we would ensure that older ciphertexts don’t proliferate?
+We could enforce “progress” by only allowing to send from a scheme $i$ to a scheme $j$ when $j > i$, but only when we are certain dapps have been upgraded to the latest SDK so they can handle the new ciphertexts.
+This way, we would ensure that older ciphertexts don’t proliferate.

 FAQ